-Montenegro environmental agency supports NGOs initiative on cross border hydro projects opposition8.
-November 2012. / SEE Energy News
+Montenegro environmental agency supports NGOs initiative on cross border hydro projects opposition, SEE Energy News

 “We can not allow for Montenegrin citizens to be collateral damage of the development plans of other countries”